-During fiscal 2021, our executive compensation program was designed to emphasize "at risk" or performance-based pay, as reflected in the sum of on-target performance-based cash bonuses plus grant date value of long-term equity awards as a percentage of the value of total on-target compensation (i.e., the sum of annual base salary, annual cash incentive value and grant date value of long-term, equity incentive awards).
-Our compensation committee targeted total on-target compensation and each of its components with reference to the 50th percentile of the peer group.
-The following table presents total on-target compensation and the on-target value of each these components for fiscal 2021.
+During fiscal 2022, our executive compensation program was designed to emphasize "at risk" or performance-based pay, as reflected in the sum of on-target performance-based cash bonuses plus grant date value of long-term equity awards as a percentage of the value of total on-target compensation (i.e., the sum of annual base salary, annual cash incentive value and grant date value of long-term, equity incentive awards).
+Except as described below, our compensation committee targeted total on-target compensation and each of its components with reference to the 25th and 50th percentiles of the peer group.
+Our compensation committee used a similar approach to determine Mr. Hamamatsu's compensation package.
+In this case, our compensation committee targeted the level of Mr. Hamamatsu's annual base salary, performance-based cash bonuses, and equity awards with reference to the 50th percentile of the peer group while taking into account his compensation package with his then-current employer.
+Our compensation committee used this approach to attract Mr. Hamamatsu because it believed that it would need to offer him compensation that would lessen the financial impact of his departure from his then-current employer.

+The following table presents total on-target compensation and the on-target value of each of these components for fiscal 2022.
 For more detail regarding our compensation committee's decisions, see the narrative under "Elements of Our Executive Compensation Program" below.

-On-Target Compensation

-Cash Incentive Equity Incentive

-Name Base Salary (\$) Awards (\$) Awards (\$) Total (\$)
+On-Target Compensation Name Base Salary Cash Incentive Awards (\$) Equity Incentive Awards (\$) Total (\$) Eric Stang 550,000 550,000 3,404,078 4,504,078 Shig Hamamatsu(1) 400,000 280,000 1,733,600 2,413,600 Ravi Narula(2) 390,000 255,000 998,030 1,643,030 Jenny Yeh 315,000 142,500 397,633 853,133 James Gustke 280,000 150,000 357,179 787,179

-Eric Stang 540,000 540,000 1,660,000 2,740,000

-Ravi Narula 370,000 250,000 677,540 1,297,540

-Jenny Yeh 292,500 132,500 212,760 637,760

-James Gustke 266,000 150,000 144,960 560,960

-These amounts are not a substitute for the amounts disclosed in the Summary Compensation Table, which are disclosed in accordance with SEC rules.
+^{} These amounts are not a substitute for the amounts disclosed in the Summary Compensation Table, which are disclosed in accordance with SEC rules.